idrislaw/Tricentris/README.md

 Tosca is an AI based no code automation tool for end to end automation testing

 ## Architecture
+The tosca architecture can be described as having the following framework:

 - Tosca Commander/Components
 - Repository Setup
     - Single User: Local storage
     - Multi User : MySQL, SQlite, DB2

-- Licensing
+- Licensing Model
-   - Cloud License
-   - OnPremise/Concurrent License
-        - Online
-        - Offline
-   - Local Machine/NodeLock License
+   - Cloud License: floating licensing via Cloud-hosted license server managed by Tricentis
+   - OnPremise/Concurrent License: floating licensing via your own, on-premise license server.
+Requires seperate and independent server setup.
+Server does not have to be connected to the internet.
 - User Management